How Often Should You Pump Your Septic Tank in Livingston County, MI?

 - Ryan Manser

-If you’re not sure how often to pump or are simply looking for trusted, affordable septic service, you’re in the right place.
-At Anything Outdoors Septic and Excavating, we offer septic tank pumping starting at just $325 for 1,000-gallon tanks and $400 for 1,500-gallon tanks.
+At Anything Outdoors Septic and Excavating, we provide affordable septic tank pumping starting at just $325 for 1,000-gallon tanks and $400 for 1,500-gallon tanks.
+Let’s break down what you need to know.

 1. Tank Size